 3. Make PDF Files Searchable in WordPress

-However, WordPress only searches the contents of its database by default, so it will only look at the title and description of your PDF files and not their contents.
-As a result, your visitors may struggle to find the best PDF for their search query.
+But WordPress only searches the contents of its database by default, so it looks at the title and description of your PDF files, not their full contents.
+So, your visitors may struggle to find the best PDF for their search query.

 The good news is that you can use a custom search plugin to improve the default WordPress search experience.
-If your PDFs are unencrypted, then the right search plugin will index the contents and metadata of your PDFs and add them to the search results.
+If your PDFs are unencrypted, the right search plugin can index their contents and metadata and include them in search results.

 For step-by-step instructions, please see our guide on how to add PDF indexing and searching in WordPress.